-Different amounts degrees of freedom are obviously possible for different species of algae (see below, and Figs. 15 and 16).
-In spite of that, the connections may fulfill the same function - generate space between the cells, but hold the cells together, and allow some movement between the cells.
+As can be seen below and in Figs. 15 and 16, different amounts degrees of freedom are obviously possible for different species of algae.
+In spite of that, they may fulfill the same function - generate space between the cells, but hold the cells together, and allow some movement between the cells.

 Single linkage structure connecting siblings - single extension intertwined with neighboring one, the distance can change.
-Something that appears to have escaped notice until recently [47] was that although considerable movement along the connecting axis is possible, such an arrangement cannot be rotated.
+Something that appears to have escaped notice until recently77 was that although considerable movement along the connecting axis is possible, such an arrangement cannot be rotated.
 This is most easily appreciated by clasping one's forearm with both hands and attempting to rotate one arm.
-Examples for having a single linking structure comprise species of the genera Rutilaria (Figure 15) and Syndetocystis.
+Examples for having a single linking structure comprise species of the genera Rutilaria (Fig. 15) and Syndetocystis.